 44. Penalty for giving use of property sewer without permission

-If any person supplied with a property sewer in pursuance of this Act, or having any property sewer or sewer which may communicate with the sewers of the Corporation, permits any other person not having the authority or consent of the Corporation to use any such property sewer or any branch into the same, every person so offending shall forfeit for every such offence a sum not exceeding $1 000 over and above the full amount of the damage sustained by the Corporation by the acts or means in respect of which such penalty shall be incurred, and the Corporation shall be at liberty to cut off from the main sewer the property sewer of every such person so offending.
+If any person supplied with a property sewer in pursuance of this Act, or having any property sewer or sewer which may communicate with the sewers of the Corporation, permits any other person not having the authority or consent of the Corporation to use any such property sewer or any branch into the same, every person so offending shall be liable for every such offence to a penalty not exceeding $1 000 and shall, in addition, be liable to pay to the Corporation the full amount of the damage sustained by the Corporation by the acts or means in respect of which such penalty shall be incurred, and the Corporation shall be at liberty to cut off from the main sewer the property sewer of every such person so offending.

 [Section 44 amended by No. 113 of 1965 s.
 4(1); No. 16 of 1984 s.
 8; No. 25 of 1985 s.
 175 and 176; No. 110 of 1985 s.
 96; No. 73 of 1995 s.
-71.]
+71; No. 25 of 2005 s.
+26.]

 45. Where separate properties are drained by a common property sewer each to be liable